Bombing of Hamburg in World War II: Political and military pressure

 RAF Bomber Command had made raids on Germany from the early days of World War II.
 Initially, only military targets were attacked.
 Navigation to the target over a blacked-out wartime landscape was extremely poor, as was bombing accuracy - even if the target city (let alone the actual military target) could be found.
 Consequently bombing operations were very open to criticism as a waste of resources, since such poor results were achieved.
 The extent of this failure was exposed to the War Cabinet in August 1941 by the Butt Report, which by analysing 600 photographs of raids in the previous three months, found that only a third of crews that claimed to have reached their targets had actually dropped their bombs within 5 mi of them.

 Opinion on targeting steadily shifted as the war progressed, and by November 1940, the view was developing that the civilian population of Germany was a legitimate target in "total war".
 By June 1941, RAF thinking had been reversed from seeing any civilian casualties as collateral damage when attacking a military target, to deliberately targeting civilians in an attempt to destroy their morale.
 This was expected to reduce industrial production and therefore hinder the German war effort.
 The target was no longer factories, but the people who worked in them and their homes in the surrounding area.
 This became known as "area bombing".
-This change was not driven by the inaccuracy of bombing at this stage, but by studying which aspects of the German Blitz on Britain had had most effect.
+This change was driven not by the inaccuracy of bombing at this stage, but by studying which aspects of the German Blitz on Britain had had most effect.
 Factories had been seen to be relatively difficult to destroy, but workers needed somewhere to live, and their housing was much more easily made unusable.
 The absenteeism of de-housed workers was considered to have a bigger effect on industrial production than the level of damage that could be caused, with the same effort, to the factories in which they worked.